HM Prison Shepton Mallet: 1904 fire

 At 10:15 pm on Saturday 2 July 1904 a fire, believed to have been started by a prisoner about half an hour earlier, was discovered in C block.
 The alarm was raised by the ringing of the prison bell and the prisoners were evacuated to the prison chapel.
 Within ten minutes the town fire brigade, which was provided by the Anglo-Bavarian Brewery, was in attendance.
 They were joined at about midnight by the Wells brigade and at about 3:00 am by the Frome and Glastonbury brigades.
 The fire had spread quickly within C block and was fought by prisoners, warders and firemen working together; prisoners helped to man the hoses and worked the fire engine pumps in shifts.

 Despite the opportunity offered by the disruption, no prisoner attempted to escape.
 There were no fatalities as a result of the fire, and no major injuries.
 Whilst contemporary photographs show that the roof of C block was substantially destroyed, the building itself, being constructed of stone and concrete, remained nearly intact.
 Consequently it was not necessary to transfer any prisoners to other jails.

 Closure in 1930

 In 1930 the Prisoner Commissioners recommended to the Government that Shepton Mallet Prison should be closed because it was under-used, having an average population in previous years of only 51 inmates.
 The prison closed in September of that year, with the prisoners and some of the staff transferring to other jails in neighbouring counties.
-The prison itself remained empty except for a caretaker until the outbreak of the Second World War.
+The prison remained empty except for a caretaker until the outbreak of the Second World War.